“Where are these new designs coming from? We thought Chuck Paine had retired.”

 Many of the readers of this page will be aware that I retired from full-time yacht design in 2008.
 By that time C.W.
 Paine Yacht Design, Inc. had grown to be a large firm by yacht design standards, with an annual gross approaching $400,000, five employees each with a CADD station and software licenses and company matched 401(k) plans and paid vacation and sick leave and annual bonuses.
 It had become, without my knowing it at the time, “too big not to fail”.

 Meanwhile Mr. Bush was fighting two distant wars and giving his cronies tax cuts at the same time and deregulating the financial industry- after all, the free market would police the banks, right?
-When the inevitable crash came, it came fast- in the beginning of October, 2008 we had signed contracts on more design work than ever before in our company’s history.
+When the inevitable crash came, it came fast- in the beginning of October, 2008 we had signed contracts on more design work than ever before in our company’s long history.
 By the end of October, 2008, every client- including two billionaires- had cancelled his order.
 “Yeah, I know we have a contract.
 But the world has collapsed- so sue me!”
 Four full-time and two part-time employees, with collectively five wives and seven dependent children, were put out onto the street.

 So yes, I’m designing yachts again.
 Nothing very large- I have to do all the drawings myself.
 And no motorboats- I just don’t know enough about them.
 And I’m 73 years old and who knows which breath might be my last?
 If you want something that looks like it was designed by Nat Herreshoff, but with a modern keel and rudder, and if you’re patient enough to put up with a half-time designer, and above all if you are an ethical person who will actually pay my modest fees, I might just do it for you.